CHOP-CGTInformatics/ggswim/README.md

 - `dose_data_a` & `dose_data_b`: a dataframe with two doses
   corresponding to multiple potential time points for the patients in `patient_data`
-- `dose_type`: a dataframe with two drug distrbution method types identified using labels and names
+- `dose_type`: a dataframe with two drug distribution method types identified using labels and names

 ``` r